 How's this for postage inflation!?

 On January 1 1937 a postage stamp to send a letter was equivalent to one penny in today's money, [tuppence ha'penny, i.e. two pennies and a half penny in old money].
-On January 1 2020 it is 85 pence First Class.
+On January 1 2020 it was 85p First Class.
+[No doubt even more now.]

 Based on a letter in The Daily Telegraph 08/12/20

-So, as always, it is not straightforward to calculate inflation on the basis of price increases.
+So, as always, it is not straightforward to calculate inflation on the basis of a particular price increases.